-Neither monetary inflation or stabilization can serve as slogans for the proletariat because these are but two ends of the same stick.
-Against a bounding rise in prices, which with the approach of war will assume an over more unbridled character, one can fight only under the slogan of a sliding scale of wages.
+same stick.
+Against a bounding rise in prices, which with the approach of war will assume an ever more unbridled character, one can fight only under the slogan of a sliding scale of wages.
 This means that collective agreements should assure an automatic rise in wages in relation to the increase in prices of consumer goods.

-Under the menace of its own disintegration, the proletarist cannot permit the transformation of an increasing section of the workers into chronically unemployed paupers, living off the slops of a crumbling society.
+Under the menace of its own disintegration, the proletariat cannot permit the transformation of an increasing section of the workers into chronically unemployed paupers, living off the slops of a crumbling society.
 The right to employment is the only serious right left to the worker in a society based upon exploitation.
 This right today is being shorn from him at every step.
 Against unemployment, "structural" as well as "conjunctural," the time is ripe to advance along with the slogan of public works, the slogan of a sliding scale of working hours.
 Trade unions and other mass organizations should bind the workers and the unemployed together in the solidarity of mutual responsibility.
 On this basis, all the work on hand would then be divided among all existing workers in accordance with how the extent of the working week is defined.
 The average wage of every worker remains the same as it was under the old working week.
 Wages, under a strictly guaranteed minimum, would follow the movement of prices.
 It is impossible to accept any other program for the present catastrophic period.

-Property owners and their lawyers will prove the "unrealizability" of those domands.
+Property owners and their lawyers will prove the "unrealizability" of these demands.
 Smaller, especially ruined capitalists, in addition will refer to their account ledgers.
 The workers categorically denounce such conclusions and references.
 The question is not one of a "normal" collision between opposed material interests.
 The question is one of guarding the proletariat from decay, demoralization and ruin.
 The question is one of life or death of the only creative and progressive class, and by that token of the future of mankind.
 If capitalism is incapable of satisfying the demands, inevitably arising from the calamities generated by itself, then let it perish.
 "Realizability" or "unrealizability" are in the given instance a question of the relationship of forces, which can be decided only by the struggle.
 By means of this struggle, no matter what its immediate practical successes may be, the workers will best come to understand the necessity of liquidating capitalist slavery.

-Trado Unions in the Transitional Epoch
+Trade Unions in the Transitional Epoch

-In the struggle for partial and transitional domands, the workers, now more than ever before, need mass organizations; principally, trade unions.
-The powerful growth of trade unionism in France and the United States is the best refutation to the preachments of these ultra-left dectrinaires, who have been teaching that trade unions have "outlived their usefulness."
+In the struggle for partial and transitional demands, the workers, now more than ever before, need mass organizations; principally, trade unions.
+The powerful growth of trade unionism in France and the United States is the best refutation to the preachments of those ultra-left doctrinaires, who have been teaching that trade unions have "outlived their usefulness."